anima-wg/brski-cloud/anima-brski-cloud.md

 In step 2, the Pledge sends a voucher request to the Cloud Registrar.

-The Cloud Registrar determines pledge ownership lookup as outlined in {{pledgeOwnershipLookup}}, and determines the owner Registrar domain.
+The Cloud Registrar determines pledge ownership look up as outlined in {{pledgeOwnershipLookup}}, and determines the owner Registrar domain.
 In step 3, the Cloud Registrar redirects the pledge to the owner Registrar domain.

 Steps 4 and onwards follow the standard BRSKI flow.